kyungminchoi/solar.venus/thanos/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 12.0.0

+This major updates the MinIO&reg; subchart to its newest major, 12.0.0.
+This subchart's major doesn't include any changes affecting its use as a subchart for Thanos, so no major issues are expected during the upgrade.

 ### To 10.0.0